broomva/broomva/README.md

 Building systems that span software, body, and craft.
 From agent runtimes to breath-hold training, the discipline is the same: define primitives, map failure modes, build recovery paths, iterate toward antifragility.

-> *"The discipline that makes you hold your breath for three minutes also makes you refactor ruthlessly."*

 ---

 ### Agent OS Stack